A Primer in Visual Translation

-I am writing to share with you about an exciting new phase of life for our family as we seek to begin full time missions and Bible translation.
+I am excited to tell you a little more about an exciting new phase of our life, that of full-time missionaries.
 You can read a very brief account of the 2.5 year back story here.

-Lord willing, I will be using my artistic talents and my experience as a semiotics professor to translate God’s Word into artwork that will be used to share the Gospel with oral cultures who have not had a written language for long and therefore have low literacy and, currently, limited access to God’s written Word.
+Lord willing, I will soon be using my artistic talents and my experience as a semiotics professor to translate God’s Word into artwork.
+(Semiotics is the study of how we use images and symbols instead of written words to communicate.)
+This artwork will then be used to share the Gospel with oral cultures who have not had a written language for long and therefore have low literacy and, currently, limited access to God’s written Word.

-This might sound a little strange but if you think back Christians have often used artwork to share God’s Word.
-For example, it is estimated that during the Middle Ages less than 20% of the European population could read, and even people who could did not have access to Bibles in their language.
-Church services were even held in a language almost no one understood!
+If you think back, Christians have often used artwork to share God’s Word.
+For example, it is estimated that during the Middle Ages less than 20% of the European population could read.
+And even people who could did not have access to Bibles in their language.
+Church services were even conducted in a language almost no one understood!
 But the people COULD see and understand the redeeming work of Christ through richly painted iconography and vibrant stained glass that filled the churches.

-Those works of art might seem odd to us today, but they were crafted specifically to be understood by ordinary people in that time and place.
+These works of art might seem odd to us today, but that’s because they were crafted specifically to be understood by ordinary people in that particular time and place.
 They were packed with symbolism and meaning and could be “read” by all—a visual language.

 After completing the illustrations for the Storybook Bible, I will also begin creating animations which will have Kwakum audio and can be shown to the many Kwakum people who do not know (and more than likely will never know) how to read.

-Amanda & I plan to go to Cameroon, Africa in April 2022 to meet the Kwakum people.
+Amanda & I went to Cameroon, Africa in April 2022 to meet the Kwakum people and after meeting the people we are more excited than ever to help bring them the knowledge of the hope of Christ.
 Will you join our family in prayer for this Great Commission work?
-Please sign up to be a prayer partner here.
+Please sign up to be a prayer partner or receive our newsletters here.

 For the next 12-18 months our focus will be on training and partner development.
 Translating the Bible is a monumental task and requires the help of multitudes.
 In order to transition to full time missions we will need faithful partners who will lift us up in prayer, who will share our mission and goals with their friends, and who will support our efforts financially.
-If you would like to find out how you could partner with us in bringing God’s word to the Kwakum, you can email us dave(dot)ernst (at) worldteam(dot)org or amanda(dot)ernst (at) worldteam(dot)org.
+If you would like to find out how you could advocate for us as we work to bring God’s word to the Kwakum, you can email us dave(dot)ernst (at) worldteam(dot)org or amanda(dot)ernst (at) worldteam(dot)org, or simply fill out this form.
 Financial gifts can be given to World Team directly (account # 14139) on their website.

 – The Ernst Family